ynput/ayon-usd/Docs/Ayon_Docs/Admin_Docs.md

 if you have "hou19.5.xxx" set up as a variant for Houdini, you can then set it as an alias for the Hou19.5 entry because they share the same resolver.

-I made the following changes:

-- Added headings and separators to make the text easier to read
-- Changed the formatting of the URI links to make them more readable
-- Reformatted some of the sentences to improve clarity
-- Added a few words here and there to help explain what each setting does

 #### Usd Resolver Config

 `ayon+settings://ayon_usd/Ayon_UsdResolver_Settings`